If you have child(ren) in grades Pre-K through 6th grade and would like to register your child(ren) for:

 The Importance of Attending School

+Attending school on-time daily is a life skill Wilkinsburg School district encourages all students to develop, as means of demonstrating leadership and excellence.
 Therefore, the Wilkinsburg School District aims to hold everyone: Parents, Teachers, Guidance Counselors, Support Staff, and Community Members accountable for encouraging our students to attend school every day on time.
 This is not solely a concern of the District; we all have an important part in making sure our youth receive an excellent education.

 The Wilkinsburg School District attains academic achievement by challenging every student to work to their fullest potential.